igemsoftware2020/Rochester/README.md

 To support future iGEM teams in the Diagnostics Track, we created a software collecting biomarkers that have been used in iGEM.
 Users can contribute to the database or search for potential biomarkers of the disease they want to study.

 ### Endometriosis Risk Calculator
-We integrated our Clinical Predictive Model into a web UI where users can fill out an anonymous survey, and find out their risk of endometriosis from their answers.
+To promote endometriosis diagnosis, we integrated our Clinical Predictive Model into a web UI where users can fill out an anonymous survey, and find out their risk of endometriosis from their answers.

 ## Hardware
 ### LFA Imaging Station